FRRouting/frr/doc/user/ospfd.rst

    One Type-3 summary-LSA with routing info 11.0.0.0/8 is announced into backbone area if area 0.0.0.10 contains at least one intra-area network (i.e. described with router-LSA or network-LSA) from range 10.0.0.0/8.

+   By default, the metric of the summary route is calculated as the highest metric among the summarized routes.
+The `cost` option, however, can be used to set an explicit metric.

    This command makes sense in ABR only.

 .. clicmd:: area A.B.C.D virtual-link A.B.C.D